-MGT 120: Principles of Management Credits: 3 Lecture Hours: 3 Semester Offered: Fall, Spring Description: This course introduces the functions of management from an organizational viewpoint: planning, organizing, directing, and controlling.
+MGT 120: Principles of Management

+Semester Offered: Fall, Spring Description: This course introduces the functions of management from an organizational viewpoint: planning, organizing, directing, and controlling.
 Contemporary studies that relate to communication, motivation, leadership styles, and decision making will be included.

-MGT 122: Human Relations in Business Credits: 3 Lecture Hours: 3 Recommended: SP 151.
-Semester Offered: Fall, Spring Description: This course gives students an opportunity to understand and utilize human relations concepts as they apply to the business environment.
-Areas included are morale, personal efficiency, leadership, personality, motivation, and communication.
+MGT 122: Human Relations in Business

+Class Hours: 3 lecture

+Recommended: SP 151.

+Semester Offered: Fall, Spring

+Description: This course gives

+students an opportunity to

+understand and utilize human

+relations concepts as they apply

+to the business environment.

+Areas included are morale,

+personal efficiency, leadership,

+personality, motivation, and

+communication.